When Did Metro Open in D.C.?

 Metro in Washington DC opened on March 27th, 1976.
 All rides were free that day on the 4.6 miles of tracks.

-This is what south of Dupont Circle and Farragut looked like in 1919, before the Mayflower was built.
-Source: Library of Congress
+Take a step back in time and explore what south of Dupont Circle and Farragut looked like in 1919, before the Mayflower was built.
+See the historic map from the Library of Congress.

 What is the history of Farragut Square in Washington, DC?
 Read three great stories from its past.